 Ask friends, neighbors, and read online reviews.
 If you know someone who recently went through the puppyhood phase with their dog, pick their brain about their experience in puppy class.
 Online reviews are another useful tool in getting an idea of how different classes work and if they’re the right place for you.

 Ask to watch a class first: Once you’ve narrowed down your choices, ask to preview a class before signing up.
 Many dog trainers allow prospective clients to watch from the sidelines to get a feel for whether the course is right for them.
 This will enable you to see how classes are run and if the "vibe" is right.
 You can ask questions about how they keep their facility clean and observe the teaching style and techniques to make sure you're comfortable with the trainer and their methodology.
 Consider whether the class aligns with your expectations and training goals with your dog.
-Let's dive into specific things you should be looking for in your puppy's training class and what to avoid.

 Is it clean?